COVID19-Campus-Recovery/Campus-simulation/V8 - V7+External Infection/ReadmeV8.md

 **3\.
 AllSchedule_V8.h:**

-`AffiliationMatrix.csv` / `AffiliationMatrixAll.csv` includes the assignment of all courses for all students, which is generated from the 2019 Fall registration data

 **4\.
 EverydaySchedule_V8.h:**

-`AffiliationMatrix.csv` / `AffiliationMatrixAll.csv` includes the assignment of all courses for all students, which is generated from the 2019 Fall registration data

 **5\.
 Write_V8.h:**

-`AffiliationMatrix.csv` / `AffiliationMatrixAll.csv` includes the assignment of all courses for all students, which is generated from the 2019 Fall registration data

 **6\.
 StateTransition_V8.h:**

-`AffiliationMatrix.csv` / `AffiliationMatrixAll.csv` includes the assignment of all courses for all students, which is generated from the 2019 Fall registration data

 **7\.
 TransmissionInfections_V8.h:**

-`AffiliationMatrix.csv` / `AffiliationMatrixAll.csv` includes the assignment of all courses for all students, which is generated from the 2019 Fall registration data

 **8\.
 SamplingInfectionsWeekends_V8.h:**

-`AffiliationMatrix.csv` / `AffiliationMatrixAll.csv` includes the assignment of all courses for all students, which is generated from the 2019 Fall registration data

 **9\.
 SampleInfectionsWeekdays_V8.h:**

-`AffiliationMatrix.csv` / `AffiliationMatrixAll.csv` includes the assignment of all courses for all students, which is generated from the 2019 Fall registration data

 **10\.
 Sample_V8.h:**

-`AffiliationMatrix.csv` / `AffiliationMatrixAll.csv` includes the assignment of all courses for all students, which is generated from the 2019 Fall registration data

 **11\.
 TestingProcess_V8.h:**

-`AffiliationMatrix.csv` / `AffiliationMatrixAll.csv` includes the assignment of all courses for all students, which is generated from the 2019 Fall registration data

 **12\.
 ContactsTracing_V8.h:**

-`AffiliationMatrix.csv` / `AffiliationMatrixAll.csv` includes the assignment of all courses for all students, which is generated from the 2019 Fall registration data

 **13\.
 Clear_V8.h:**

-`AffiliationMatrix.csv` / `AffiliationMatrixAll.csv` includes the assignment of all courses for all students, which is generated from the 2019 Fall registration data